 - 1. The nature of the village amalgamations that have been proposed so far. - 2.
 An analysis of how amalgamation would narrow observed disparities in per capita revenues.
 This section also describes the current budgetary situation of the Antratseet rayon in Luhansk. - 3.
 Local responses to these amalgamation plans. - 4.
 The size and importance of the savings in administration costs that would be realized from amalgamation. - 5.
 The observed variation in per capita land tax revenues is addressed in the fifth section with an eye towards determining whether land tax revenues should be subject to equalization. - 6.
 The redistribution of personal income tax revenue that would accompany a change in the method of allocating these revenues, from an employment-registration basis to a residence basis. - 7.
 The feasibility of transferring fiscal responsibility for secondary education from the rayon level of government to the newly amalgamated villages. - 8.
 Discussion of whether a new property tax could be introduced to bolster the revenue capacity of the amalgamated villages. - 9.
+Data needs related to equalization at village level. - 10.
 Conclusions.